webmonger/gdkdemo/apidemo/README.md

 _Blog Post:_ [Glassware GDK Code Example - Location API Demo](http://blog.glassdiary.com/post/68508701710/glassware-gdk-code-example-location-api-demo).

 ## Sensor API Demo

 A number of sample Glassware illustrating the use of [Android Sensor API](http://developer.android.com/guide/topics/sensors/sensors_overview.html) are included in the [Sensor Demo directory](https://github.com/harrywye/gdkdemo/tree/master/apidemo/sensordemo).

+## Timeline Demo

+The GDK examples in this [Timeline Demo direcotry](https://github.com/harrywye/gdkdemo/tree/master/apidemo/timelinedemo) are mostely related to `TimelineManager` or other classes such as `Card` which are relevant to timeline.